kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 Decision: Let's use a Config Map as a fallback and cache for IP range allow/block list.
 However, let's split it technically from the Config Map that contains IP ranges provided by the end-user, so:
 - the Config Map containing custom IP range allow/block list is configured by the user, it becomes a contract
-- the Config Map containing IP range allow/block list downloaded from the SAP internal service is a Kyma internal thing and the implementation may change at any time, so no other module should use it
+- the Config Map containing IP range allow/block list downloaded from the SAP internal service is a Kyma internal resource and the implementation may change at any time, so no other module should use it

 Consequence: Config map capacity may be exceeded in future, which may require immediate attention.